Darxo/Hardened/README.md

 ### Enemies

 - Zombies no longer have **Double Grip** but gain +5 Melee Skill.
+- Barbarian Drummer now have +1 Action Point and grant +150 Experience
 - Nachzehrer can no longer swallow player characters while in a net.
 - Necromancer no longer have 20 natural body armor or **Inspiring Presence**.
 They now have **Soul Link**.
 - Add face warpaint to all fast bandits